-As shown in Table 10, the Boeing labor using the DoD IG calculated ECEC (Option 1) was negative; Boeing would owe the Navy between the state of and the state of the Northrop Grumman labor was for the state of the total EPA liability for labor that the Navy would owe Boeing to range from \$23.8 million to \$29.2 million.
+As shown in Table 10, the Boeing labor using the DoD IG calculated ECEC (Option 1) was negative; Boeing would owe the Navy between and .
+However, the Northrop Grumman labor was caused the total EPA liability for labor that the Navy would owe Boeing to range from \$23.8 million to \$29.2 million.

-As shown in Table 11, the Boeing labor using the hybrid index (Option 2) was and the Northrop Grumman labor was the total EPA liability for labor that the Navy would owe Boeing to be \$62.6 million.
+As shown in Table 11, the Boeing labor using the hybrid index (Option 2) was and the Northrop Grumman labor was and the Northrop Grumman labor was the total EPA liability for labor that the Navy would owe Boeing to be \$62.6 million.